|Log In | Sign Up | Lost Password|

 Dreams Of An Everyday Housewife

-by Stacey Guthrie :: Contact :: Portfolio
+by Stacey Guthrie :: You need to be a member to contact artists →Join :: Portfolio

 We're bombarded daily by images and adverts related to housework and domesticity.
 In the main these images present a fantasy of order and comfort.
 The work interrogates the line/border between that fantasy and the reality of the life of an 'everyday housewife'.